grimm-co/killerbeez/IPT.md

 # Intel PT and Fuzzing

 While great in theory, IPT is not perfect for fuzzing.
-It is a step forward and can be useful, but there are a few issues must be accommodated.
+It is a step forward and can be useful, but there are a few issues that must be accommodated.

 In an ideal implementation, IPT would provide a set of basic block transitions, such as those obtained in the AFL fuzzer or Killerbeez's DynamoRIO